Helen Repa: Early life

-Helen Repa was born on 17 August 1884 in Chicago, daughter of Vojtech Repa and Katerina Strnad.
+Helen Repa was born on 17 August 1884 in Chicago, daughter of Vojtech Repa and Katerina Strnad of western Bohemia.
 She was the oldest of three siblings, Mary, Frances, and Francis.
+Three other siblings were born but none lived to adulthood.
 Repa's parents had to anglicize their names to Albert and Katherine to fit in, despite being raised in a Bohemian neighborhood.
 Vojtech died in 1898, throwing the family into chaos.
 Katerina worked as a landlady to make ends meet; her children also had to work to keep the family going.
 Repa worked as a dressmaker as early as 1900.
 Her only education growing up was from an elementary school run by the St. John Nepomucene Church; she did not progress further.

-Despite lacking a full education, Repa managed to get a staff nurse position at Oak Forest Infirmary in Oak Forest, Illinois, in 1909.
-After two years, she earned enough money to attend the St. Mary of Nazareth School of Nursing in Chicago, graduating in 1912.
+Despite lacking a full education, Repa managed to get a nursing position in 1909.
+Due to Illinois state laws, Repa attend the St. Mary of Nazareth School of Nursing in Chicago, graduating in 1912.
 Soon after, she was hired by the Western Electric company to work in the hospital wing of the massive Hawthorne Works facility in Cicero, Illinois.
 Alongside working as a company nurse, Repa worked for The Nurses Alumnae Association of St. Mary of Nazareth, reaching the rank of program committee member by June 1915.